 5105.
 Seminar in Intraoperative Neuromonitoring

 Two credits.
 Prerequisite: Instructor consent.
+May be repeated to a maximum of four credits.

-Presentations of clinical and nonclinical subjects affecting the intraoperative neuromonitoring clinician's daily job.
-Topics include the sterile field; infection control; needle, electrical, radiation and fire safety; patient privacy laws (HIPAA); professional conduct and communication; and diversity in the workplace.
+Presentations of clinical and nonclinical topics affecting the daily job of an intraoperative neuromonitoring clinician's.
+Topics may include the sterile field; infection control; needle, electrical, radiation and fire safety; patient privacy laws (HIPAA); professional conduct and communication; and diversity in the workplace.

 5106.
 Advanced Modalities in Intraoperative Neuromonitoring